sharathkashyap/sunbird-quml-player/README.md

 # Common angular components for Sunbird QUML Player!

 Contains common UI components powered by angular.
-These components are designed to be used in sunbird consumption platforms *(mobile app, web portal, offline desktop app)* to drive reusability, maintainability hence reducing the redundant development effort significantly.
+These components are designed to be used in sunbird Quml Player *(mobile app, web portal, offline desktop app)* to drive reusability, maintainability hence reducing the redundant development effort significantly.

 # Getting Started

 ## Step 1 : Clone the Project and install necessary dependencies of the Project by following steps:

-    npm i
+    npm install

 ## Step 2 : Run ng build to build the project.